microsolidarity/handbook/README.md

 ### Upcoming Events

-Find out about [upcoming Microsolidarity events here.](participate/events.md) We have 2-week cohort-based course coming up, summer camps in Europe and USA, and an online network call every month.
+Find out about [upcoming Microsolidarity events here.](participate/events.md) We have a 2-week cohort-based course coming up, summer camps in Europe and USA, and an online network call every month.

 ###